Intercom

 How much does Intercom cost?

-Intercom charges per seat plus a usage fee for Fin resolutions.
-The Essential plan starts at $39 per seat per month on annual billing.
-Advanced is $99 per seat per month.
-Fin AI adds $0.99 per automated resolution on top of the seat fee.
+Intercom charges per seat plus a usage fee for Fin outcomes.
+The Essential plan starts at $29 per seat per month on annual billing.
+Advanced is $85 per seat per month and Expert is $132 per seat per month.
+Fin AI adds $0.99 per outcome on top of the seat fee.

-Pricing verified at intercom.com/pricing on 2026-05-24.
-Fin resolution pricing makes total cost highly variable — calculate your expected monthly ticket volume before committing.
+Pricing verified at intercom.com/pricing on 2026-05-26.
+Fin outcome pricing makes total cost highly variable — calculate your expected monthly volume before committing.

 How we evaluated Intercom